jameszka997/jameszka997.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Babbling and Rambling of Data Baffoon
+subtitle: Babbling and Rambling of a Data Baffoon
 ---

 Hello there, I am János, also known as "Jamesz", and welcome to my humble little website.